 What is Polished Concrete?

-The demand for polished concrete floors is growing worldwide.
-The process of polishing concrete with a concrete floor grinder is similar to refinishing wood with a floor sander.
+The demand for polished concrete flooring is growing worldwide.
+The process of polishing this type of surface with concrete floor grinders is similar to refinishing wood with a floor sander.
 Concrete grinders are used to gradually grind down the concrete surface using a combination of metal bond diamond abrasives followed by resin bond diamonds to achieve the desired shine and smoothness.

 Steps to Polishing Concrete